arfc/saltproc/doc/devguide/contributing.rst

 Instructions for setting up a development environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The SaltProc is compatible with Python >=3.5.
-Anaconda is the recommended distribution to use to work on SAltProc; we will assume that if you want to use another distribution or your own set up, you can translate the instructions.
+Anaconda is the recommended distribution to use to work on SaltProc; we will assume that if you want to use another distribution or your own set up, you can translate the instructions.

 You can download Anaconda at https://www.continuum.io/Downloads for the full install.
 You can also download a mini Anaconda install for a bare-bones install -- this is good for a build server or if you don't have much space.
 The mini Anaconda installs are available at https://conda.io/miniconda.html.